vpinball/pinmame/src/p2k/PAST_FAILURES.md

 **The clock**.
 The machine shows real time: the date and time come from the host on every start, the way a battery-backed RTC that kept running would present them, and run on from there.

-Four things had to be right for this, each hidden by the one before.
+Five things had to be right for this, each hidden by the one before.
 The clock was never seeded at all - `mc146818` reads `machine().base_datetime()` in `nvram_default()`, which nothing called.
 The year register counts from **1999**.
 The registers are **BCD** whatever the data mode bit says - seeded in binary the 18th read as "12", `0x12`.
 And register 9 is not a year but a count of **year rollovers